GRID VIEW LIST VIEW

 Blinded by the Brass Ring

+APRIL 2023.
 Not one to rest on her laurels, Jewelle Joseph is determined to add the new VP of Sales and Distribution to her list of accomplishments.
 But she’s not the only International Sales Executive reaching for the brass ring.
-From the glitzy office towers of Toronto to the glamorous world of the international television market in… Read more »
+From the glitzy office towers of Toronto to the glamorous world of the international television… Read more »

 CITIES MATTER, A Montrealer’s Ode to Jane Jacobs, Economist

-Available.
-Free Shipping in North America.
 Why do cities exist?
 Can’t we find better ways of organizing life on earth?
 With the climate crisis and other environmental issues, are cities part of the problem?
 Or can they help solve the problems of our time?
 Cities Matter answers those questions and more.
-Jane Jacobs is known… Read more »
+Jane Jacobs is known mainly as a thinker of all… Read more »

 THE GREAT ABSQUATULATOR by Frank Mackey with a Foreword by Webster